Secrest2904/Secrest2904/README.md

 ---

 ### About Me
-I’m a Computer Science graduate with a concentration in Cybersecurity from California State University, Fullerton.
+I’m a Computer Science student with a concentration in Cybersecurity from California State University, Fullerton.
 My interests center around systems, networking, and security — with experience spanning compiler design, antivirus development, and network-based software.
 I actively study through platforms like TryHackMe and am currently preparing for the CompTIA Network+ certification.

 I enjoy building tools that make complex systems interactive and engaging, from practical cybersecurity utilities to creative applications in virtual and AI-driven environments.